oskariorg/oskari-docs/md/documentation/backend/installing-transport.md

 You should now see a new map layer of type WFS listed on the maplayers flyout.
 Add it to map, zoom close to Helsinki for example and you should see points appearing to the map from the wfs service

-If WFS layer doesn't work, you might need to configure view setup for wfslayer plugin (`mapwfs2-view.json` or `postgres-myplaces2-view.json`) and reprepare the database `mvn clean install exec:java -Doskari.dropdb=true -Doskari.setup=postgres-mapwfs2`
+If WFS layer doesn't work, you might need to configure view setup for wfslayer plugin (`mapwfs2-view.json` or `postgres-myplaces2-view.json`) and reprepare the database with `mvn clean install exec:java -Doskari.dropdb=true -Doskari.setup=postgres-mapwfs2`

     {
         "id" : "Oskari.mapframework.bundle.mapwfs2.plugin.WfsLayerPlugin",